Realization of a minimal Kitaev chain in coupled quantum dots: Methods

-In this section, we introduce the model Hamiltonian of the minimal Kitaev chain and the method we use for calculating the differential conductance matrices when the Kitaev chain is tunnel-coupled to two external N leads.
+We describe in this section the model Hamiltonian of the minimal Kitaev chain and the method we use for calculating the differential conductance matrices when the Kitaev chain is tunnel-coupled to two external N leads.

 The effective Bogoliubov-de-Gennes Hamiltonian of the double-QD system is